IannLiu/RxnUncertainty_paper/README.md

 # RxnUncertainty_paper
-1. The code for employing the extraction of minimal reaction substructures using Monte Carlo Tree Search.
+1. The code for employing the extraction of minimal reaction substructures using Monte Carlo Tree Search (MCTS).
 2. The extratced RMG-dataset.